WhiteMemory99/telecharm-userbot/README.md

 ## Writing and using custom plugins

-1. First things first, all custom plugins are supposed to go to `app/plugins/custom`.
+1. By convention, all custom plugins are supposed to go to `app/plugins/custom`.

 2. Go to that folder and create a file named `example.py` as your first tutorial plugin.